python-rope/rope/README.txt

 of objects.
 But type inferencing python programs is very hard.
 There have been some attempts though not very successful (examples:
 psycho: only str and int types, StarKiller: wasn't released and
-ShedSkin: very limited).
+ShedSkin: good but limited).
 They where mostly directed at speeding up python programs by transforming its code to other typed languages rather than building IDEs.
 Such algorithms might be helpful.

-  There is another approache toward type inferencing.
+  There is another approach toward type inferencing.
 That is the analysis of running programs.
 This dynamic approach records the types variables are assigned to during the program execution.
 Although this approach is a lot easier to implement than the alternative, it is limited.
 Only the